NEUROIMAGING / COMPUTED TOMOGRAPHY

 Noncontrast CT (NCCT)

-- the main task of NCCT is to rule out bleeding (for the detection of which the CT is highly sensitive) and other causes of neurological deficits (tumor, trauma)
+- the primary function of NCCT is to rule out bleeding (for which CT is highly sensitive) and to identify other causes of neurological deficits (such as tumors and trauma)

-- the occurrence and extent of ischemic changes depend on the duration of ischemia, arterial occlusion parameters (localization, thrombus extent), and the state of collateral circulation
+- the occurrence and extent of ischemic changes depend on the duration of ischemia, arterial occlusion parameters (location, extent of the thrombosis), and the status of the collateral circulation

-- often, parenchymal changes occur within the first 6 hours, indicating ongoing tissue ischemia (early CT signs of ischemia)
+- typically, parenchymal changes occur within the first 6 hours, indicating ongoing tissue ischemia (early CT signs of ischemia)

 - hypodensity develops as a consequence of cytotoxic edema (a 1% increase in water content results in a 2.5HU decrease in density)

-- the earlier these signs develop, the more severe ischemia can be expected
+- the earlier these signs are observed, the more severe ischemia can be expected

-- note the Prévost (Vulpian) sign – conjugate ocular deviation (direction depends on stroke localization)
+- note the Prévost (Vulpian) sign – conjugate ocular deviation (direction depends on whether cortex or brainstem is involved)

 Early CT signs of brain ischemia